Co Kildare Death Notices for today: Monday, 26 August, 2019

 The death has occurred of John Connolly

 Connolly, John, Copper Alley Stud, Moyglare, Maynooth, Co.
-Kildare, August 24th 2019, peacefully, surrounded by his loving family, deeply regretted by his loving wife Margaret, sons and daughters Karen, Siobhan, Thomas, Sandra, John & Ailish, son in law, daughters in law, 9 grandchildren, sisters Peg & Mary, brothers in law, sisters in law, nephews, nieces, relatives and friends.
+Kildare & late of Aghamore, Co.
+Mayo, August 24th 2019, peacefully, surrounded by his loving family, deeply regretted by his loving wife Margaret, sons and daughters Karen, Siobhan, Thomas, Sandra, John & Ailish, son-in-law, daughters-in-law, 9 grandchildren, sisters Peg & Mary, brothers-in-law, sisters-in-law, nephews, nieces, relatives and friends.

 Rest In Peace